PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ### iOS: Instructions

 1. Download the [`PlayFabMultiplayerLogger.json` file](iOS/PlayFabMultiplayerLogger.json) from this repo.
-2. Connect the iOS device to a mac device.
+2. Connect the iOS device to a Mac device.
 3. Enable **FileSharing** for your application.
 This can be done through the **Info.plist** file of your application.
 4. Open the finder application on a Mac, locate your connected iOS device section, and select it.
 5. Click on the "Files" tab.